IBM/loopback-in-five/README.md

 ### Bluemix
 Create an account on Bluemix for free by going [here](https://console.bluemix.net/registration?cm_sp=developer-_-api-connect-_-github-loopback-tutorial).
 After that, download the Bluemix CLI to your local machine [here](https://console.bluemix.net/docs/cli/reference/bluemix_cli/all_versions.html#bluemix-cli-installer-downloads) and log in with the same account that you just created.

+You can deploy this application anywhere that supports Cloud Foundry.
+Since Bluemix supports it out of the box, we'll use it to deploy the application.

 ### Node.js
 You'll also need to make sure you have at least v6.0 of Node.js installed on your local machine.
 I recommend using [Node Version Manager](https://github.com/creationix/nvm) to handle your Node.js versions.
 In your command line, type: